Māori history: Origins from Polynesia

 Evidence from genetics, archaeology, linguistics, and physical anthropology indicates that the ancestry of Polynesian people stretches all the way back to indigenous peoples of Taiwan.
 Language-evolution studies and mtDNA evidence suggest that most Pacific populations originated from Taiwanese indigenous peoples around 5,200 years ago.
 These Austronesian ancestors moved south to the Philippines where they settled for some time.
 From there, some eventually sailed southeast, skirting the northern and eastern fringes of Melanesia along the coasts of Papua New Guinea and the Bismarck Islands to the Solomon Islands where they again settled, leaving shards of their Lapita pottery behind and picking up a small amount of Melanesian DNA.
-From there, some migrated down to the western Polynesian islands of Samoa and Tonga while others island-hopped eastward, all the way from Otong Java in the Solomons to the Society Islands of Tahiti and Ra'iatea (once called Havai'i, or Hawaiki).
-From there, a succession of migrant waves colonised the rest of eastern Polynesia, as far as Hawai'i in the north, the Marquesas Islands and Rapa Nui (Easter Island) in the east, and lastly New Zealand in the far south.
+From there, some migrated down to the western Polynesian islands of Samoa and Tonga.
+Others island-hopped eastward, all the way from Otong Java in the Solomons to the Society Islands of Tahiti and Raʻiātea (once called Havai'i, or Hawaiki).
+From there, a succession of migrant waves colonised the rest of eastern Polynesia, as far as Hawaiʻi in the north, the Marquesas Islands and Rapa Nui (Easter Island) in the east, and lastly, New Zealand in the far south.

 Analysis by Kayser et al. (2008) discovered that only 21 per cent of the Māori-Polynesian autosomal gene pool is of Melanesian origin, with the rest (79 per cent) being of East Asian origin.
 Another study by Friedlaender et al. (2008) also confirmed that Polynesians are closer genetically to Micronesians, Taiwanese indigenous peoples, and East Asians, than to Melanesians.
-The study concluded that Polynesians moved through Melanesia fairly rapidly, allowing only limited admixture between Austronesians and Melanesians.
+The study concluded that Polynesians moved through Melanesia relatively rapidly, allowing only limited admixture between Austronesians and Melanesians.
 The Polynesian population experienced a founder effect and genetic drift.
-Evidence of an ancestral phase in the southern Philippines comes from the discovery that Polynesians share about 40 per cent of their DNA with Filipinos from this area.
+Evidence of an ancestral phase in the southern Philippines comes from the discovery that Polynesians share about 40 percent of their DNA with Filipinos from this area.

 Settlement of New Zealand

 In New Zealand, there are no human remains, artefacts or structures which are confidently dated to earlier than the Kaharoa Tephra, a layer of volcanic debris deposited by the Mount Tarawera eruption around 1314 CE.
-The 1999 dating of some kiore (Polynesian rat) bones to as early as 10 CE was later found to be an error.
+The 1999 dating of some Polynesian rat (kiore) bones to as early as 10 CE was later found to be an error.
 New samples of rat bone (and also of rat-gnawed shells and woody seed cases) gave dates later than the Tarawera eruption except for three which dated to a decade or so before the eruption.